-29 See proposed §§ 45.3(a) and (b), discussed in sections II.C.2.a and II.C.2.b, respectively, below.
+29 See proposed § 45.3(a) and (b), discussed in sections II.C.2.a and II.C.2.b, respectively, below.

-"Legal Entity Identifier Regulatory Oversight Committee" ("LEI ROC").
+System," "legal entity identifier" or "LEI," and "Legal Entity Identifier Regulatory Oversight Committee" ("LEI ROC'').
 As proposed, "Global Legal Entity Identifier System" would mean the system established and overseen by the LEI ROC for the unique identification of legal entities and individuals.
 As proposed, "legal entity identifier" or "LEI" would mean a unique code assigned to swap counterparties and entities in accordance with the standards set by the Global Legal Entity Identifier System.
-As proposed, "Legal Entity Identifier Regulatory Oversight Committee" would mean the group charged with the oversight of the Global Legal Entity Identifier System that was established by the finance ministers and the central bank governors of the Group of Twenty nations and the Financial Stability Board, under the Charter of the Regulatory Oversight Committee for the Global Legal Entity Identifier System dated November 5, 2012, or any successor thereof.
-These proposed definitions are all associated with, and further explained in the context of, the § 45.6 regulations for LEI, discussed in section II.F below.
+As proposed, "Legal Entity Identifier Regulatory Oversight Committee' would mean the group charged with the oversight of the Global Legal Entity Identifier System that was established by the finance ministers and the central bank governors of the Group of Twenty nations and the Financial Stability Board, under the Charter of the Regulatory Oversight Committee for the Global Legal Entity Identifier System dated November 5, 2012, or any successor thereof.30 These proposed definitions are all associated with, and further explained in the context of, the § 45.6 regulations for LEI, discussed in section II.F below.

 The Commission is proposing to add a definition of "non-SD/MSP/DCO reporting counterparty" to § 45.1(a).
 As proposed, "non-SD/MSP/DCO reporting counterparty" would mean a reporting counterparty that is not an SD, MSP, or DCO.
 Currently, DCOs are not included in the term "non-SD/MSP reporting counterparty."
 This creates problems when, for instance, the Commission did not intend for DCOs to follow the required swap creation data reporting regulations in § 45.3(d) for off-facility swaps not subject to the clearing requirement with a non-SD/MSP reporting counterparty, even though DCOs are technically reporting counterparties that are neither SDs or MSPs.
+Instead, DCOs follow the required swap creation data reporting regulations in §45.3(e) for clearing swaps.
+The definition of "non-SD/MSP/ DCO reporting counterparty' should address this unintended regulatory overlap.